BadrrElGhazaoui/Moon-Discoveries/aboutme.md

 Badr El Ghazaoui.
 </p>
 <p style="background-color: #F0E7D5; padding: 10px; border-left: 4px solid #333;">
+<b>PS:</b>My opinions on the discussed topics aren't sacred.
+It is not the full truth, it is just what I think . <br>
 Like owning a house makes you feel secure, I own this corner of the Internet. </p>

 Enjoy!